-- Successful completion of all required program coursework and field work; - 3.0 GPA in graduate coursework with no more than two grades of C on the graduate transcript; - Passing scores on the appropriate PRAXIS II exam and other state-mandated examinations; - An acceptable impact study evaluated by a university supervisor; - Evidence of meeting program goals (above) through evaluations submitted during the teaching internship.
+- Successful completion of all required program coursework and field work; - Passing scores on the appropriate PRAXIS II exam and other state-mandated examinations;

-NOTE: Program completion will result in a recommendation for Virginia state licensure for teaching.
-The license is conferred by the Virginia Department of Education, and the commission of a felony, or a misdemeanor involving children and/or drugs, may result in the denial of issuance of the license.
+NOTE: The license is conferred by the Virginia Department of Education, and the commission of a felony, or a misdemeanor involving children and/or drugs, may result in the denial of issuance of the license.
 Questions concerning this should be directed to the Director of Teacher Preparation, Dr. Jean Filetti at filetti@cnu.edu or (757) 594-7388.